openstack/glance/doc/source/glanceapi.rst

  * All images returned from the above `GET` request are *public* images
  * All timestamps returned are in UTC
- * The `updated_at` timestamp is the timestamp when an image's metadata was last updated, not it's image data, as all image data is immutable once stored in Glance
+ * The `updated_at` timestamp is the timestamp when an image's metadata was last updated, not its image data, as all image data is immutable once stored in Glance
  * The `properties` field is a mapping of free-form key/value pairs that have been saved with the image metadata